voravarun/ReadingWarehouse/README.md

 ## Features

 - **MyShelf:** Store the book thar they read in their database
-- **To Buy:** Making To buy list to check what they want to buy at the book fiar
+- **To Buy:** Making To buy list to check what they want to buy at the book fair
 - **Calculator:** to calculate the discount price form the percent discount label
 - **Scanning:** A feature, to Scan and store book data in the database.
-Also, this feature compare the resut with the database to show that you have already buy it or it is in the to buy list
+Also, this feature compare the result with the database (My Shelf/To Buy) to show that you have already buy it or not.

 ## Installation